sashaboriskin/vk_intern_ds/README.md

-`data/train.csv`: The training dataset containing unique identifiers for retail outlets, their coordinates (latitude and longitude), and the target variable (success of the outlet).
+`data/train.csv`: The training dataset containing unique identifiers for retail outlets, their coordinates (latitude and longitude), and the target variable (success of the outlet)

-`data/test.csv`: The test dataset containing unique identifiers for retail outlets and their coordinates for success prediction.
+`data/test.csv`: The test dataset containing unique identifiers for retail outlets and their coordinates for success prediction

-`data/features.csv`: Additional features for the retail outlets that can be used to improve prediction quality.
+`data/features.csv`: Additional features for the retail outlets that can be used to improve prediction quality

-`data/sample_submission.csv`: An Example of submission file `submission.csv`: Submission file
+`data/sample_submission.csv`: An Example of submission file

+`submission.csv`: Submission file

-`requirements.txt`: A file listing the dependencies required for the project.
+`requirements.txt`: A file listing the dependencies required for the project

-`solution.py`: A script for generating predictions.
+`solution.py`: A script for generating predictions

-`train.py`: A script for training the model `features.py` A script for making features
+`train.py`: A script for training the model

+`features.py` A script for making features

 ## Getting Started